 Services in scope

-For more information about Microsoft online services in scope for the FedRAMP High P-ATO, see Azure services in FedRAMP audit scope:
+For a list of Microsoft online services in scope for the FedRAMP High P-ATO in Azure and Azure Government, see Azure services in FedRAMP audit scope.

 Office 365 and FedRAMP

 For more information about Office 365 compliance, see Office 365 FedRAMP documentation.